You are using: unknown v0 on unknown. Here is a quick list of suggested browsers we like to use around the office:

 - For all games cancelled due to official field closures (during OR after business hours), Sport and Social Club will attempt to reschedule your game to a non-regular league night (this includes weekends).

-- There will be no refunds for field closures due to weather.
+- There will be no refunds or credits for field closures due to weather.

 >> INDOOR LEAGUES FOUL WEATHER POLICY: